Samuelson777/Titanic-Dataset-Analysis/README.md

 - Kaggle for providing the Titanic dataset.
 - The data science community for their resources and tutorials that helped in completing this project.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Titanic-Dataset-Analysis/blob/main/LICENSE) file for details.